Let’s talk training tools.

 One of the biggest misconceptions about exercise is that workouts are only meant to help you look better.

-And while strength training can absolutely help you build muscle, lose body fat, and improve confidence, the real goal is much bigger:
+And while strength training can absolutely help you build muscle, lose body fat and improve confidence, the real goal is much bigger:

-Building a body that can handle life!
+Building a body that can handle your life!

 This is called functional fitness.